awwx/amacx/README.md

-The default `mpair` runtime is similar to Arc<sub>3.2</sub>’s runtime (though it implements Arc lists using Racket’s mutable pairs), while the more experimental `srcloc` runtime allows forms read from a source file file to be labeled with source location information.
+The default `mpair` runtime is similar to Arc<sub>3.2</sub>’s runtime (though it implements Arc lists using Racket’s mutable pairs), while the more experimental `srcloc` runtime allows forms read from a source file to be labeled with source location information.

 `-I path` adds a directory to the search path that `use` loads features from.
 In a program you can also say `(use lib